Trump’s Pentagon pick is Army veteran, defense lobbyist

-Trump announced Friday that he would nominate Mark Esper to lead the Pentagon.
-Trump had already named Esper, his current Army secretary, to lead the Defense Department on an acting basis, starting Sunday.
+Trump on Tuesday said Mark Esper, his current Army secretary, would lead the Defense Department on an acting basis.

-“I know Mark, and have no doubt he will do a fantastic job!” the president tweeted Tuesday.
+“I know Mark, and have no doubt he will do a fantastic job!” the president tweeted.

+He later told reporters that he would most likely nominate Esper for the permanent job.

-Tuesday’s move came after acting Defense Secretary Patrick Shanahan withdrew from the job before his formal nomination had gone to the Senate, citing a “painful” family situation that would hurt his children and reopen “wounds we have worked years to heal.”
+The move came after acting Defense Secretary Patrick Shanahan withdrew from the job before his formal nomination ever went to the Senate, citing a “painful” family situation that would hurt his children and reopen “wounds we have worked years to heal.”

+Esper was sworn in as Army secretary in November 2017 following a seven-year stint as vice president for government relations at defense contractor Raytheon.

 “While Esper may not have had sway over these types of deals as Secretary of the Army, as acting Secretary of Defense he will have potential influence over such deals,” as well as a proposed merger between Raytheon and United Technologies Corp., CREW executive director Noah Bookbinder said in a statement.